 C. G. Jung had a special Swiss sense of humor (on YouTube even in English) and impressive smile, but in his works one finds no clown.
 Apart from the essay on the “trickster”archetype, which is not a Clown at all and not particularly cheerful written.
 For the first and last time I give credit to Freud who took himself far too serious but handled the Clown in the still readable essays : his failures, his wit and sense of humour (“Die Antwort, warum wir über die Bewegungen der Clowns lachen, würde lauten, weil sie uns übermäßig und unzweckmäßig erscheinen”).
 Well, Freud’s cultural back ground provided not only many outstanding scientists, intellectuals but certainly the sharpest and legendary humor - Chuzpe.
 This one I took from Wikipedia.
 Two Rabbis argued late into the night about the existence of God, and, using strong arguments from the scriptures, ended up indisputably disproving His existence.
 The next day, one Rabbi was surprised to see the other walking into the Shul for morning services: “I thought we had agreed there was no God,” he said.
 “Yes, what does that have to do with it?” replied the other.
 That leads us to the cynical Jester.

 Jesters use pen and words, and have the (social) context of a specific time.
 They operate with wit and criticize, even with cynicism, the weapon of the powerless.
-Fo instance, nowadays non-technical Consultants are Jesters.
+For instance, nowadays non-technical Consultants are Jesters.
 Like court jesters grew and flourished in the Middle Ages as well-paid attendants of Royal Courts.
 Power was highly consolidated in medieval times as it is today.
 The typical Jester is a Management Consultant.
 They, just temporarily, move up the social ladder with borrowed authority.
 They have come from a wide range of backgrounds — from monasteries to universities.
-The jester is the natural enemy of an overinflated ego (since he is one too), which drives on its own importance.
-They are born nay-sayers often critical even to what is holy to religions.
-And business – Richard Quest in CNN is a funny Jester; one of the few journalist in the media crowd of mostly foolish fools.
+The jester is the natural enemy of an overinflated ego (since a jester has one too), which drives on its own importance.
+They are born nay-sayers, even critical to what is holy to religions and business.
+Richard Quest in CNN is a funny Jester; one of the few journalist in the media crowd of mostly foolish fools.
 Having said that, be reminded, that a Jester will always act in public on behalf of the King he services )and pays for the show).

 Resourceful jesters would gather an audience with clever attention-grabbing techniques before the invention of PowerPoint.
 Added to their wit, most had developed several additional performance skills — they played flutes, danced, juggled, told jokes, did acrobatics and pantomime, performed ropewalks and tongue twisters, sang and did vocal tricks.
 Since they have no stake in the power game, Jesters have told Kings and later Managers the truth.
 As kings and queens’ confidants, jesters often developed deep friendships with them.
 The royals often became tired of the false compliments and praise from their many lackeys and valued a connection with these offbeat performers, who, between witty wisecracks, would share very valuable insights.
 After all, many truths have been spoken in jest, and many lies have been spoken in earnest.
 It better be funny, though – otherwise the Jester loses his head.
 Perhaps more common was the jester’s role as healer.
 Medieval doctors believed that human health was controlled by four forces: Sanguine, Melancholia, Choleric and Phlegmatic, considered emotional states.
 Although these theories of human mind-body-spirit relationship fell into disrepute after the Renaissance, many have been reexamined in recent times by psychologist C.G.
 Jung .
 The idea that laughter aids recovery, long considered evident in Eastern philosophies, is steadily gaining traction in Western medicine so much so that it’s now considered mainstream.
 Few people would argue that a comedian can also help a group bond by sharing in deep laughter.
 Philosophers of the East and West were, dreamers, and unconventional wisdom seekers and Ego’s like Shaw, Wittgenstein, C.G.
 Jung and Nietzsche.
 The latter three deserve a few words more.